prasannata/StackX/README.md

 StackX
 ======

-An android application for Stack Exchange network websites.
+An android application (my first mobile app) for Stack Exchange network websites.

 This build is pretty unstable.

+Unit tests will be added soon.